brightbytes/sql-cms/README.md

   sidekiq
   ```

-## FAQ
+## FAQ (that I ask of myself, to be clear)

 Q: Why isn't this repo a gem?

 A: It is quicker for me to make changes and deploy them by keeping this as an application for now.
 That is, I need to use and change this application relatively frequently, and I'd rather not deal with the extra steps of releasing a new version of a gem and updating the app to us it for every change I make.
 However, there is probably tooling that would automate CD of this repo as a gem: once I have a chance to figure it out, this repo will become a gem.

-Q: What new features will this app acquire?
+Q: What new features does this app need?

 A: [Future plans](https://github.com/brightbytes/sql-cms/wiki/Future-Plans)